TaranjyotS/Portfolio-Website-Flask/doc/aws_s3.md

 ### Step 5: View Lambda logs

-- In the CloudWatch console, select "Logs" from the left-hand menu.
+- In the CloudWatch console, select `Logs` from the left-hand menu.
-- Find the log group corresponding to your Lambda function (usually named /aws/lambda/<function-name>).
+- Find the log group corresponding to your Lambda function (usually named `/aws/lambda/<function-name>`).
 - Click on the log group to see log streams.
 - Select the most recent log stream to view the logs.